 Seven Core Courses to be completed by the end of the second term:

 This seminar provides an overview of key theories and themes that form the foundation of contemporary critical design studies.
 Drawing on theories from a broad range of disciplines, it employs close readings of selected texts and works to explore design as a product, a practice, and a mode of social communication.
 Specific topics may vary with the instructor.

-In order to encourage the development of an individual program of study, each student must select two electives (normally completed by the end of the fourth term).
+In order to encourage the development of an individual program of study, each student must select two electives (normally completed by the end of the second term).
 The first elective course may be chosen from: